IN CASE OF AN EMERGENCY

 There are 50 or so pharmacies in Helsinki, with Yliopiston Apteekki at street address Mannerheimintie 96 the only location in the city providing 24-hour service.

 Nowadays, it is common for doctors, nurses and dentists to create an electronic prescription (resepti) that any pharmacy in the city can access, so you can use the services of any pharmacy that is convenient for you.
 Pharmacies use a queuing system for picking up prescriptions, and you will be asked to show your Kela card.
 The card will give you a substantial state-sponsored discount on the cost of the medicine.

 The city runs a network of close to 40 neighbourhood dental clinics.
 Due to high demand, customers may have to wait several weeks for routine dental check-ups or appointments with dental hygienists.

 You may be given a service voucher to receive treatment at a private dental clinic to lighten this backload.
 Remember to state that you are a customer of Helsinki’s public healthcare system when you book your appointment, and make sure to book an appointment while the service voucher is still valid.

 To book a dental care appointment in the public system, ring Helsinki’s centralised dental care booking service at tel. +358 9 310 51400 Mon-Thu 7-18 and Fri 7-15.

-Use Helsinki’s Service Map to find your local dental clinic by entering your address or postal code in the search field.
+Use Helsinki’s Service Map to find the location of your local public dental clinic.

 Helsinki has services available for anyone struggling with the challenges of daily life.
 To seek help, contact your local health station and specify your needs.
 Your doctor can refer you to a psychiatric clinic or other mental health clinic, if necessary.
 You cannot use these services without a referral.